clevertree/themed-styler/README.md

 # themed-styler

 Client-side runtime styling engine for web and React Native with theme support and Tailwind-style utility classes defined in themes.
-It stores theme-aware selector styles using CSS property names, tracks which selectors/classes are actually used, and can output either:
+It stores theme-aware selector styles using CSS property names and, at render time, infers which rules to emit from observed usage (tags, classes, and tag+class pairs).
+It can output either:

 - Web CSS for currently-used selectors/classes
 - React Native style objects for a selector combined with Tailwind-like utility classes